 Harvest tickets are required in most areas to hunt deer, moose, caribou and sheep.
-Harvest tickets are not required in areas where drawing, registration, Tier I or Tier II permits are required.
+Harvest tickets are not required for hunts where drawing, registration, Tier I or Tier II permits are required.

-The harvest ticket must be carried in the field and must be validated by cutting out the month and day immediately upon taking game.
+Harvest tickets must be carried in the field and must be validated by cutting out the month and day immediately upon taking game.
 You must keep the validated harvest ticket in your possession until the animal has been delivered to the location where it will be processed for consumption.

 Attached to most harvest tickets are harvest report cards.
-The report card need not be carried in the field, but must be mailed or delivered within 15 days of taking the bag limit or within 15 days after the close of season, regardless of whether you take an animal.
+The report card need not be carried in the field, but must be mailed or delivered within 15 days of taking the bag limit or within 15 days after the close of season, even if you did not hunt or take an animal.
 Harvest tickets are available free from license vendors and ADF&G offices.
 Each harvest ticket number must be written on the back of your hunting license.
 The numbers of harvest tickets issued the previous calendar year which are still valid must be transferred to the back of a new hunting license.